KhronosGroup/3DC-Certification/evaluation/README.md

                         Output directory for results
 ```

+⚠️ Ensure that you execute the `evaluation.py` script from within the `evaluation` subdirectory.

-Please be aware that the `--rep` option should point to the directory of the [3DC-Certification](https://github.com/KhronosGroup/3DC-Certification) repository.
+⚠️ Please be aware that the `--rep` option should point to the directory of the [3DC-Certification](https://github.com/KhronosGroup/3DC-Certification) repository.

 ### Example